astrojoeg/astrojoeg.github.io/astrocolonialism/index.md

  - "/img/tmt_protest2.jpg" : "Maunakea Protests Against TMT, July 2019, Caleb Jones/AP"
 ---

-Note: this webpage is a work-in-progress that I plan to update throughout the near future.
+*Disclaimer: this webpage is a work-in-progress that I plan to update throughout the near future.
 I do not own any of the content displayed here.
-I am intending to compile a non-exhaustive set of research and further learning on these topics.
+I am by no means an expert on the discussed here.
+I am merely intending to compile a non-exhaustive set of research and further learning on these topics.
 You can also find an interactive python widget I wrote using matplotlib and a lesson plan on astrocolonialism I wrote as a student in UTS 101 in Fall 2020.
+This is intended to spread awareness of how we can talk about astrocolonialism and and protecting Indigenous sovereignty, especially in the classroom.
+In the future, I will try and present Indigenous lead and focused mutual aid efforts and collectives and more direct ways to defend Indigenous land and sovereignty.*

 ## It's time we stop teaching science under a revisionist lens, and this includes astronomy.